inouire/mini-net/README.md

 ## Installation (for Debian 7 + Apache 2)

-This guide is made for Debian6 with an Apache web server and a MySQL database, feel free to adapt it to your own configuration.
+This guide is made for Debian 7 (Wheezy) with an Apache 2 web server and a MySQL database, feel free to adapt it to your own configuration.

 ### Set up web server / database / tools